Atom probe: Atom Probe Tomography (APT)

-Modern day atom probe tomography uses a position sensitive detector aka a FIM in a box to deduce the lateral location of atoms.
-The idea of the APT, inspired by J. A. Panitz's Field Desorption Spectrometer patent, was developed by Mike Miller starting in 1983 and culminated with the first prototype in 1986.
+Modern day atom probe tomography uses a position sensitive detector a FIM in a box to deduce the lateral location of atoms.
+The idea of APT, inspired by J. A. Panitz's Field Desorption Spectrometer patent, was developed by Mike Miller starting in 1983 and culminated with the first prototype in 1986.
 Various refinements were made to the instrument, including the use of a so-called position-sensitive (PoS) detector by Alfred Cerezo, Terence Godfrey, and George D. W. Smith at Oxford University in 1988.
 The Tomographic Atom Probe (TAP), developed by researchers at the University of Rouen in France in 1993, introduced a multichannel timing system and multianode array.
 Both instruments (PoSAP and TAP) were commercialized by Oxford Nanoscience and CAMECA respectively.
 Since then, there have been many refinements to increase the field of view, mass and position resolution, and data acquisition rate of the instrument.
 The Local Electrode Atom Probe was first introduced in 2003 by Imago Scientific Instruments.
 In 2005, the commercialization of the pulsed laser atom probe (PLAP) expanded the avenues of research from highly conductive materials (metals) to poor conductors (semiconductors like silicon) and even insulating materials.
 AMETEK acquired CAMECA in 2007 and Imago Scientific Instruments (Madison, WI) in 2010, making the company the sole commercial developer of APTs with more than 110 instruments installed around the world in 2019.

 The first few decades of work with APT focused on metals.
 However, with the introduction of the laser pulsed atom probe systems applications have expanded to semiconductors, ceramic and geologic materials, with some work on biomaterials.
 The most advanced study of biological material to date using APT involved analyzing the chemical structure of teeth of the radula of chiton Chaetopleura apiculata.
 In this study, the use of APT showed chemical maps of organic fibers in the surrounding nano-crystalline magnetite in the chiton teeth, fibers which were often co-located with sodium or magnesium.
 This has been furthered to study elephant tusks, dentin and human enamel.